Quantum batteries in coherent Ising machine: Discharging

 By Eq.~(\ref{eq:5}), we can calculate the time evolution of the ergotropy $W_{s}$ ($W_{a}$) of the QB (TLS) during the discharging process.
 Here, we focus on the normalized ergotropy of the QB and the TLS \cite{Catalano2024PRX}, which is defined as

 As shown in Fig.~\ref{fig:8}, when the coupling strength $g$ between the QB and the TLS is gradually increased, the normalized ergotropy, which the load can ultimately obtain, exhibits pronounced non-monotonic behavior.
-In the weak-coupling regime, e.g., $g/\gamma_s = 3.00$, the peak value of $\kappa_a$ is relatively low and rises very slowly.
-This is because the energy transfer from the QB to the TLS is much slower than the dissipation of the system.
-Consequently, a significant portion of the stored ergotropy in the QB is lost through the cavity leakage and the atomic spontaneous emission before it can be effectively delivered to the load.
-As $g$ increases, the energy transfer accelerates dramatically, and thus increases the peak value of $\kappa_a$ and reduces the time required to reach it markedly.
-Once $g/\gamma_s \gtrsim 10$, the maximum $\kappa_a$ saturates at approximately $0.43$ and stop to grow further with increasing $g$.
+In the weak-coupling regime, e.g., $g/\gamma_{s} = 0.300$, the peak value of $\kappa_a$ is relatively low and rises very slowly.
+This is because the smaller the coupling strength $g/\gamma_{s}$ is, the longer the period of the Rabi oscillations between the QB and the TLS becomes.
+As a consequent, the time required to complete efficient energy transfer increases accordingly.
+Meanwhile, the dissipation in the system continuously causes energy loss, leading to a decay over time in the ergotropy stored in the QB.
+Since the energy transfer takes a certain amount of time to complete, before the TLS absorbs sufficient energy from the QB, the ergotropy of the QB has already been significantly reduced due to the persistent dissipation, ultimately resulting in a lower peak value of $\kappa_{a}$ and a slow rising process.
+As $g/\gamma_{s}$ increases, the energy transfer accelerates dramatically, and thus increases the peak value of $\kappa_a$ and reduces the time required to reach it markedly.
+Once $g/\gamma_{s} \gtrsim 1.00$, the maximum $\kappa_a$ saturates at approximately $0.43$ and stops to grow further with increasing $g$.
 This saturation indicates that the transfer efficiency is fundamentally limited by the finite ergotropy $W_s(t_0)$ stored in the QB at the instant switching off the pump, rather than by the coupling strength itself.

 A particularly-important observation is the existence of an optimal discharging time.
 For a given $g$, $\kappa_a(t)$ exhibits a Rabi-like oscillation. $\kappa_a(t)$ reaches maximum at the first peak, with later peaks decaying rapidly due to the accumulative dissipation during each energy exchange.
 Therefore, the highest energy-transfer efficiency is achieved by disconnecting the load with the QB precisely at the first maximum of $\kappa_a(t)$.

-Combining this insight with the charging stage analysis, particularly Figs.~\ref{fig:5} and~\ref{fig:6}, we note that the coherent component of ergotropy $W_c(t)$ reaches its maximum near $\gamma_s t_0 \approx 10$ after the pump is turned off.
+Combining this insight with the charging stage analysis, particularly Figs.~\ref{fig:4} and~\ref{fig:6}, $W_c(t)$ reaches its maximum near $\gamma_{s} t \approx 10$ during the charging stage, and this nearly coincides with the maximum of the average charging power.
+Therefore, $\gamma_{s} t \approx 10$ defines the optimal time to switch off the pump.
 Connecting a TLS with a strong coupling exactly at this moment therefore offers the prospect of approaching the upper limit of discharge efficiency.